Selling A Storm Damage House In Texas banner Texas

 When selling a storm-damaged home, you have two main options: traditional sales and selling as-is.
 In a traditional sale, real estate professionals help market the property at its full value.
 They work to attract home buyers in Texas who prefer homes with fewer needed repairs.

-On the other hand, selling as-is can be a good choice if making repairs isn’t possible right away.
-This option is attractive to Texas real estate investors looking for properties that need some work.
-You might sell your home faster this way, although likely at a lower price compared to a fully repaired home.
+On the other hand, selling as-is can be a good choice if repairs aren’t possible immediately.
+This option is attractive to Texas real estate investors looking for properties needing work.
+You might sell your home faster this way, although likely at a lower price than a fully repaired home.
 Decide if the time saved and ease of selling as-is meet your needs.

 Considering Cash Offers and Other Alternatives